Lexington County, South Carolina: Columbia Metropolitan Airport

 The Columbia Metropolitan Airport serves as the main airport system for the greater Columbia area.
 In 2018, the airport served 1,197,603 passengers with 12,324 flights.
 Additionally, the airport is also the regional hub for UPS Airlines, transporting 136.7 million pounds of freight/mail in 2018.
-The airport was named Lexington County Airport, and during World War II, trained pilots for B-25 Mitchell crews.
+The airport was named Lexington County Airport, and during World War II, trained pilots for North American B-25 Mitchell crews.